cl-test-grid/cl-test-grid/data/README.md

               in lisp code; or absense of necessary foreign library on the test system.

-    - `:no-resource' This status is designed to represent situations when testsuite can not be run due to absense of necessary enviromnent.
+    - `:no-resource` This status is designed to represent situations when testsuite can not be run due to absense of necessary enviromnent.

         For example, CFFI test suite needs a small
         C library to be build.
 On Windows user must do it manually.
-If this library is not found, testgrid adapter of the CFFI test suite returns :no-resource.
+If this library is not found, testgrid adapter of the CFFI test suite returns `:no-resource`.

         Or, external-program test suite can only be run on *nix platforms.
 On Windows testgrid adapter returns :no-resource.

-        The :no-resource handling in testsuite adapters
+        The `:no-resource` handling in testsuite adapters
         is optional, as every testsuite may have different requirements.

         Today, most testsuite adapters in testgrid
-        do not implemente such a handling, and in case of any problems when running the tests :fail is recorded.
+        do not implemente such a handling, and in case of any problems when running the tests `:fail` is recorded.

     - `:crash` means the child lisp process running the test suite terminated without returning a result;